-There is a lot of potential human factors research that could be done on selection lists, and much about their potential contextual effects is still unknown (see Birnbaum, 2001a; Dillman & Bowker, 2001; and Reips, 2002a, for early investigations).
-Some findings on the quality of data obtained by browser-based methods are available.
+Some findings on the "quality" of data obtained by browser-based methods are available (see e.g., Tuten, Urban, and Bosnjak 2002).
 Birnbaum (1999b) presented the same browser-based questionnaire on two occasions to 124 undergraduates in the laboratory.
 In the main body of the experiment, participants were to choose between pairs of gambles by clicking a radio button beside the gamble in each pair that they would prefer to play.
 In this part of the experiment, people agreed on average in 82% of their choices.
 With a multiple-choice response for gender, 2 of 124 participants switched gender from the first to second occasion; one switched from male to female and one made the opposite switch.
 In the choices between gambles, we assume that people were unsure of their choices or changed their minds, but in case of gender, it seems clear that people made errors.
 Every person agreed on his or her age, which was typed into a text box on each occasion.
 However, six people gave different answers for the number of years of education, which was also typed into a box.

 Once it is realized that people can make errors with any response device, we see the need to design Web studies to allow for such inconsistent behavior.
-For example, suppose a researcher wants to study smoking behavior, and suppose there are different questionnaires for people who are smokers, for those who never smoked, and for those who quit smoking and no longer smoke.
-If a participant makes an errant click, that person might be sent to the wrong questionnaire, and most of the questions may be inappropriate for that person.
-Similarly, a survey of early sexual experiences might have different questions for males and females, since males will be asked about wet dreams and females about menstruation.
-If a person makes an error in one item, and if that item is used to send people to different questionnaires, that could ruin the rest of his or her data.
+For example, suppose a researcher wants to study smoking behavior and suppose there are different questionnaires for people who are smokers, for those who never smoked, and for those who quit smoking and no longer smoke.
+If a participant makes an errant click on a branching question, that person might be sent to the wrong questionnaire, and most of the subsequent questions may be inappropriate for that person.

-One approach to this problem of human errors is to build some redundancy and cross examination into questionnaires and methods of linking people to different instruments.
-Example 3.2 (available from http://psych.fullerton.edu/mbirnbaum/ handbook/) illustrates a number of techniques that can be used to check and recheck before sending people to different questionnaires.
+One approach to this problem of "human errors" is to build some redundancy and cross-examination into questionnaires and methods of linking people to different instruments.
 One device is the JavaScript prompt that provides cross-examination when a person clicks a link to identify his or her gender.
-If the person clicks "male," the prompt opens a new box with the question, "Are you sure you are male?" requiring a yes/no answer before the person can continue.
+If the person clicks "male," the prompt opens a new box with the question, "are you sure you are male?" requiring a yes/no answer before the person can continue.
 A similar check cross-examines those who click "female."
-A second technique illustrated in the example is to provide HTML links that provide a second chance to link to the correct gender.
+A second technique is to provide paths that provide a "second chance" to link to the correct gender.
 Here, the person who clicks "male" then receives a page with a link to click "if you are female," which would send the person to the female questionnaire, which also has a second chance to revert.